illinois/autograding-telemetry/README.md

 ## Usage:

-The following YAML snippet will grab the results from `illinois/autograding` and the send them via HTTP POST request `http://arbitrary.remote.server:5000/` as JSON.
+The following YAML snippet will grab the results from `illinois/autograding` and the send them via HTTP POST request to `http://arbitrary.remote.server:5000/` as JSON.
 Additionally, `telemetry` also generates an artifact logging all of the same information.

 ```yaml
 autograding: